fullstorydev/solr-bench/README.md

 This will plot a graph into an html file that plots values of each test on a line chart `./suites/results/<config-file>.html`.
 The HTML file can be directly opened in a browser

+### Visualization (Multi-branch)

+To select/process the test results of specific branch or branch comparisons:
+`python3 graph-scripts/generate_graph_json.py -r suites/results/<test name> -b main` (only select tests with commits that belongs to `main` branch)
+`python3 graph-scripts/generate_graph_json.py -r suites/results/<test name> -b main...my-branch` (compare tests between `main` and `my-branch`)

+Take note that `<test name>` currently is the test config file name w/o the file extension

+The script should generate `graph/graph-data.js`.
+Open `graph/graph.html`, it should show graphs grouped by branches and test tasks

 ####  dependencies on mac
 Mac OS requires a few tools to run this script.
 Install the following: